How to build a workshop table

 Using bolts, furniture cups, and hot glue, you can create custom leveling feet for the bench.

-Step 12: A finished look
+Step 12: A Finished Look

-I used a palm router to give the table a gentle, decorative edge.
+Use a palm router to give the table a gentle, decorative edge.

-I coated it with a few layers of varnish to prevent staining and maintain the wood's natural colors.
+Next, coat it with a few layers of varnish to prevent staining and maintain the wood's natural colors.

 Let it dry overnight, and it will be all set!